What is Considered Excessive Force by an Officer?

 If you were a victim of excessive force in Virginia, your constitutional rights were violated.
 You have the right to bring a civil rights claim in federal court.
 Under Section 1983 of the Civil Rights Act of 1871, victims of law enforcement misconduct or their immediate family members may be able to sue the responsible police department.

-Adds Erlich: “After an interaction with the police, if there is a criminal charge, the first thing to do is to get a criminal defense attorney.
+Adds Erlich: “After an interaction with the police, if there is a criminal charge, the first thing to do is to get a criminal defense attorney and establish an attorney-client relationship.
 A lot of people call me after they were arrested and excessive force is used, and my first response is: ‘You need to deal with the criminal charge so we can focus on the civil rights case.’
 The unfortunate reality is it is a lot harder to convince a jury that force was excessive if your client was convicted and that conviction comes into evidence.

 Excessive Force Lawsuits are Challenging